 How Law Businesses Can Grow in the Lucrative Chinese Market

 The Chinese market has been developing & opening up for a wealth of different sectors.
-As Xi Jinping commits to opening China to mutually beneficial foreign transactions there are growing opportunities for savy law firms to establish themselves as key players in International & Local Law in an era outbound Chinese Emigration & Mainland focused Global Business Development.
+As Xi Jinping commits to opening China to mutually beneficial foreign transactions there are growing opportunities for savvy law firms to establish themselves as key players in International & Local Law in an era outbound Chinese Emigration & Mainland focused Global Business Development.
 The time for an intelligent digital strategy is now.

 In this article I’ll draw on a case study example of how carving your niche as a legal expert in your field for Chinese citizens abroad can pay huge dividends.

-Marketing a Law Firm in China comes down to Developing;
+Marketing a Law Firm in China comes down to developing:

 - A Chinese Language Infrastructure for Services

-- A Quality Reputation Online & Offline
+- A Good Reputation Online & Offline

 - Developing a Targeted Strategy on Chinese Digital Platforms